laanwj/ioquake3-kms/README.md

 ----------
 Optionally (for debugging) the client can run in X11 mode.
 This will render into a full-screen X window instead of KMS.

+The option will only be effective if the client was built with `USE_X11` compilation flag.

 ```
 seta x11 "1"
 ```